avivdimri/WpfAppFlightGear/README.md

 # Installation for running the
+1.Open the FlightGear app (Downloads it if you d'ont hev - click here https://www.flightgear.org/).

+2.Config the setting and write this in the commend line in the setiing:

+--generic=socket,in,10,127.0.0.1,5400,tcp,playback_small

+--fdm=null.

-1.Downloads the project by git clone form https://github.com/yosi058/WpfAppFlightGear.git.
+3.Downloads the project by git clone form https://github.com/yosi058/WpfAppFlightGear.git.

-2.Make sure you have the Oxplot lib on your project (otherwise-downloads it).
+4.Make sure you have the Oxplot lib on your project (otherwise-downloads it).

-3.Build the app on the x64 - otherwise the dll will not working.
+5.Build the app on the x64 - otherwise the dll will not working.

-4.Provide xml file for all the names of element in the flight data.load the xml first.
+6.Provide xml file for all the names of element in the flight data.load the xml first.

-5.Provide tow csv fiels - one is a normal flight and the second is a test flight to finding devion.
+7.Provide tow csv fiels - one is a normal flight and the second is a test flight to finding devion.

 ## Documentation